 Weekly Column: Skin Sense

 Angela Strother, PhD is co-owner of Jon’Ric International Massage & Wellness Spa in Matthews, offering authentic salt rooms, massage, facials, threading, Henna body art, and body treatments.
 She is certified in aesthetics and oncology skin care.
-You can reach the Jon’Ric team at 704-708-4165 or email at firstname.lastname@example.org.
+Allison Judge, RN is a Social Media Specialist with an extensive background in Nursing in Hospital Settings.
+Contact the Jon’Ric team at 704-708-4165 or email at email@example.com.
 At Jon’Ric Matthews, come join us for a cup of tea and a chat about your skin!